2007 Green Bay Packers season: Standings

-Regular season
+Regular season results

 Week 1: vs. Philadelphia Eagles

 The Packers began their season at home against the Philadelphia Eagles.
 In the first quarter, Green Bay's Jarrett Bush recovered the Eagles' Greg Lewis's muffed punt in the end zone for a touchdown.
-The contest was tied in the closing minutes but the Eagles again muffed a punt return, setting up a 42-yard game-winning kick from Packers rookie kicker Mason Crosby.
+The contest was tied in the closing minutes but the Eagles again muffed a punt return, setting up a 42-yard kick from Packers rookie kicker Mason Crosby.
 This was the only game the Packers did not score an offensive touchdown.
 Crosby was named NFC Special Teams Player of the Week.
-Crosby is the only player in league history to boot a 50-plus-yard field goal and game-winning field goal in the final minute in his first NFL game.
+Crosby is the only player in league history to boot a 50-plus-yard field goal and game winning field goal in the final minute in his first NFL game.

 Week 2: at New York Giants

 Playing a close game until the fourth quarter, the Packers took a commanding lead late in the game (racking up 21 points in the final fifteen minutes) and winning the game 35–13.
 Early in the 4th quarter, Favre capped off a drive with a pass to the outside of the endzone to Donald Lee, and then followed it up with a 10-yard pass to Donald Driver by the goalpost for a score after the Giants fumbled the ensuing kickoff deep in their own territory.
 In the victory, Brett Favre threw for 286 yards and 3 touchdowns and gave him his 149th career win as a starter, the most by any quarterback in NFL history, surpassing John Elway.
 Favre was named NFC Offensive Player of the Week for games played September 16–17.
 Mike McCarthy was voted the Motorola NFL Coach of the Week.